flotiq/flotiq-ui-plugin-thumbnail/Readme.md

 <img src=".docs/images/modal.png" alt="plugin-settings" width="700"/>

-You can open the full image by clicking blue arrow in the modal.
+You can open the full image by clicking the blue arrow in the modal.

 ## Configuring plugin